 If memorial donations total \$10,000, the donations for that specific individual will be considered to be a perpetual memorial, and items will be purchased annually, the number of items to be determined by the amount of interest the fund earns in a year.
-For practical purposes, the Library uses the prime rate, on November 1 of the current budget year, as the annual rate of return.
+For practical purposes, the Library will use the amount earned in interest from the previous year's budget to determine what is spent the following year.
 The book plate for these annual purchases will not include the name of individual donors but will say: Purchased by the [John Doe] Memorial Endowment Fund.
 If the family requests, the Library will provide on the anniversary date a list of titles of the items purchased during the previous twelve months.